geoffmunn/utility-scripts/workflows.md

 # Workflows

 This is probably the most useful part of the utility scripts project.
-Workflows allow you to chain actions together, across multiple wallets, on an automated basis.
+Workflows allow you to chain actions together, across multiple wallets, and on an automated basis.
 All you need to do is to describe your actions in YML file, and follow a simple structure.

 There are no limitations to what you can do (within the constraints of YML though).